nickbrandt/GitLab/doc/api/project_vulnerabilities.md

 a member of a project to which the vulnerability belongs and the project is private, a request on that project will result in a `404` status code.

-CAUTION: **Caution:**
-This API is in an alpha stage and considered unstable.
-The response payload may be subject to change or breakage across GitLab releases.

 ## Vulnerabilities pagination